-Off-the-shelf NAS solutions might seem to be an easy-and-immediate solution.
-However, while perfectly acceptable at smaller scale, NAS has limited capacity scalability along with decreasing performance and increased latency at the scale required by AI workloads.
+Off-the-shelf NAS solutions might seem to be an easy-and-immediate solution to the AI storage dilemma.
+However, while perfectly acceptable at smaller scale, NAS has limited capacity scalability along with decreasing performance and increased latency at the scale required by AI storage workloads.
 How about a hybrid approach?
 Theoretically one could devise such a solution.
-However, remember that a hybrid approach combining multiple components would result in many moving parts including metadata servers, multiple storage targets, etcetera, each of which would require ongoing tuning to run at peak efficiency.
+However, remember that a hybrid approach combining multiple components would result in many moving parts including metadata servers, multiple AI storage targets, etcetera, each of which would require ongoing tuning to run at peak efficiency.
 Does this seem like a simple, cost-effective, and scalable solution?

 After a closer examination, these choices aren’t as viable as first thought.
 But what is viable alternative that is also affordable?
 A successful solution needs to be able to prioritize fast and efficient data storage while being able to scale to petabytes of data capacity.
 Remember, too that scalability is bidirectional.
 Also, keep in mind that files are not one size fits all.
 A medical image is very different from a word processing document, log file, or database table.
 Consistent performance regardless of file size or type is an essential part of any data management and storage solution.

-By now, I suspect that you are starting to appreciate the different data management and storage needs of AI workloads.
+By now, I suspect that you are starting to appreciate the different data management and AI storage needs for demanding machine learning workloads.
 These workloads represent a change for most any organization, and with change comes the challenge of meeting the need while maximizing ROI.
-In my next blog, I’ll discuss the characteristics of the new approach to data management and storage infrastructure that you will need if you want to cost-effectively deploy AI.
+In my next blog, I’ll discuss the characteristics of the new approach to data management and AI storage infrastructure that you will need if you want to cost-effectively deploy AI.
 I invite you to join me there.